Date of Manufacture for Bicycle Components

 and challenging to sort out and verify, was the Shimano code.
 Also gathered

-on this page are date codes provided by others.
+on this page are date codes decoded and generously provided by others.

 For Treks, the SR date markings are especially important.